 Brief personal, medical, and analytic CV

 A man, born 1943 in England; Caucasian English (ancestrally, the usual mongrel mixture of North European heritages).
-Married, for nearly 50 years, with 2 grown-up children.
+Married, for 50 years, with 2 grown-up children.

 Qualified (LRCP, MRCS, MBBS) as a doctor of medicine from St. George's Hospital, London, 1965.

 Attained Membership of the Royal College of Physicians (MRCP) 1968.